yokinanya/AIaW/docs/self-host/index.md

     ports:
       - '9010:9010'
     environment:
-      # If you want to use the built-in document parsing plugin
+      # If you want to use the built-in web search plugin
+      SEARXNG_URL: https://example.com
+      # If you want to use LlamaParse
       LLAMA_CLOUD_API_KEY: xxxxxxx
-      # If you want to use the built-in document web search plugin
-      SEARXNG_URL: https://example.com
 ```

 ## More Features